 The easement holders have agreed that certain assessments collected by the Association would be restricted as to use.
-Separate money market accounts have been set aside for the purpose of, dredging, dam and stump removal expenses.
-Separate accounts have not been set aside for the purpose of capital improvements and boat motors.
+Separate money market accounts have been set aside for the purpose of barge and boat motors, bulkhead replacement, capital improvements, dam costs, dredging costs and stump removal expenses.